 - Personal line of credit: A personal line of credit is a type of personal loan – you can access it whenever you need cash.
 You'll typically be able to withdraw cash from the line of credit using your debit card at an ATM.
 The interest rate will vary based on your bank and credit score.

 - Buy now pay later programs: If you need to make a large purchase, find out if you can use a buy now pay later (BNPL) plan.
 This breaks the large purchase into smaller installments.
-You’re charged multiple times but at smaller amounts, which can make it easier to pay for the purchase.
+You're charged multiple times but for smaller amounts, which can make it easier to pay for the purchase.

 Here's when a cash advance makes sense